Skip to content

 • Gaps in their offering

-This research will help you identify white space in the market where your brand can thrive whilst avoiding looking too similar to established players.
+This research helps you find white space in the market where your brand can thrive.
+It also stops you looking too similar to established players.

 Conduct Thorough Competitor Research

-Study both direct and indirect competitors to understand the competitive landscape
+Study both direct and indirect competitors to understand the landscape

 Develop a Distinctive Visual Identity

-Your visual identity is often the first impression customers have of your brand.
-It should be memorable, appropriate for your industry, and consistent across all touchpoints.
+Your visual identity is often the first impression customers get.
+It should be memorable, right for your industry and consistent across all touchpoints.

 Key elements include: